Carving wood

 To determine the direction of the grain, look at the long cell fibers.
 The darker streaks of the annual rings can help indicate the direction of the grain.

-Carving with knifeCarving with gouge
+Carving with knifeCarving with a knife

 Using a Knife

-You can also hold the knife as though you were peeling an apple.
+Another technique is to hold the knife as though you were peeling an apple.
 Just be careful not to nick your thumb.

 Roughing out